Xzdes/axleLLM/docsforLLM/03_workflow_and_commands.md

 ## 3. Command Reference

-All commands must be executed from the **monorepo root** of your application (e.g., `my-app/`), not from within the `packages/app/` directory.
+All commands must be executed from the **monorepo root** of your application (e.g., `my-app/`).

 -   **`npm run dev`**
     Use this for all development.
-It runs the Super Validator, then launches your application with hot-reloading.
+It runs the Super Validator, then launches your application with hot-reloading for both manifest files and React components.

 -   **`npm run start`**
     Runs the application in production mode.
+This requires a manual build step first.

 -   **`npm run package`**
     Packages your application into a distributable file (e.g., `.exe`, `.dmg`).